MoralisWeb3/MoralisDocumentation/moralis-dapp/users/unity-login/custom-auth-platform.md

 <details open>
 <summary>Sign moralis authentication message</summary>
-The code below is for referencing the sign message function in the inspector (not through code), this can be done, [Learn more about accessing events through code](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html)
+The code below is for referencing the sign message function in the inspector (not through code), this can be done, <a target = "_blank" href = "https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html">Learn more about accessing events through code</a>

 ```csharp
     public WalletConnect _walletConnect;